Jung District, Seoul: Tertiary education

 Dongguk University, a private university established in 1906, is located in Jung District.
 The University achieved full university status in 1953 and is one of the few Buddhist-affiliated universities in the world.

 Primary & Secondary Education

-The Russian Embassy School in Seoul.
-It was established on May 31, 2002 and operates as part of the Russian Ministry of Foreign Affairs.
-Seoul Chinese Primary School (also known as Hanxiao Chinese Primary School) in Myeong-dong.
-It is a Taiwanese-oriented international primary school.
+The Russian Embassy School in Seoul was established on May 31, 2002 and operates as part of the Russian Ministry of Foreign Affairs.
+Seoul Chinese Primary School (also known as Hanxiao Chinese Primary School), a Taiwanese-oriented international primary school, is located in Myeong-dong.